FalloutGhoulBusta/git-scribe-ai/A Friendly Guide to the VS Code Extension Dev Host.md

 4. Go to the **Source Control view** (the icon with three connected dots on the left).
 5. Click your shiny **"Generate message with Gemini"** button!

-If everything works, you've successfully tested your extension!
+If everything works, you've successfully tested your extension! **Check that the generated message appears in the SCM input box and follows the Conventional Commit format (e.g., starts with `feat:`, `fix:`, etc.).**

 ## "I Changed My Code.
 How Do I See the Update?"